supabase-community/pg_headerkit/README.md

 A set of functions for adding special features to your application that uses PostgREST API calls to your PostgreSQL database, including:

 - ⬜️ rate limiting
-- ✅ IP whitelisting
+- ✅ IP allowlisting
-- ✅ IP blacklisting
+- ✅ IP denylisting
 - ⬜️ request logging
 - ⬜️ request filtering
 - ⬜️ request routing
-- ⬜️ user whitelisting by uid or email (Supabase-specific)
+- ⬜️ user allowlisting by uid or email (Supabase-specific)
-- ⬜️ user blacklisting by uid or email (Supabase-specific)
+- ⬜️ user denylisting by uid or email (Supabase-specific)

 ### Article
 See: [PostgREST Header Hacking](https://github.com/burggraf/postgrest-header-hacking)